Spione: Reception

-On Rotten Tomatoes, the film holds an approval rating of 94% based on 16 reviews, with a weighted average rating of 9.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 95% based on 16 reviews, with a weighted average rating of 9.3/10.

 Philip French of The Guardian wrote that the film "weaves together recurrent Lang themes of fate, fear, power and paranoia into a dynamic conspiracy thriller".
 Time Out described its tone as "somewhere between true pulp fiction and pure expressionism."
 Matthew Thrift of the British Film Institute meanwhile singled out the opening sequence as "a marvel of narrative economy in montage".

 Restoration

 A 143 minute version was restored in 2003–2004 by the Friedrich Wilhelm Murnau Foundation thanks extensive research and co-operation with repositories all over the world.
 A high quality nitrate copy held at the National Film Archive in Prague was used as the restoration's basis, completed by copies from the Cinémathèque Française in Paris, the Filmarchiv Austria in Vienna and the National Film and Sound Archive in Canberra.
 Some of the intertitles were restored from the Austrian copy and an internegative from the state film archive Gosfilmofond in Domodedovo, Russia.
 The lab work was carried out by L'Immagine Ritrovata in Bologna.
-It is available on a DVD from Kino International Corporation.
+It is available on a DVD and Blu-ray from Kino International Corporation.